malaria-atlas-project/generic-mbg/README.rst

 * ``-t`` or ``--thin`` : The factor by which to thin the MCMC trace stored in the database.
   If you use ``-t 10``, only every 10th stored MCMC iteration will be used to produce the maps.
   Small values are good but slow.
 1 is best.
+Defaults to 50.

 * ``-r`` or ``--raster-thin``: The 3d data cube takes up much more disk space and memory than the scalar maps.
 You might need to degrade the input raster to lower resolution.
 A value of 10 means that the 3d maps will have 1/10 the spatial resolution of the input raster.
+Defaults to 1.

 * ``-i`` or ``--iter`` : The total number of predictive samples to use in generating the maps.
   Large values are good but slow.
-Defaults to 20000.
+Defaults to 50000.

 * ``-p`` or ``--raster-path`` : The path to the files containing the covariate rasters.
 These files' headers must match those of the input raster, and their missing pixels must match